What are the cutest cat breeds in the world?

 Persian cats have always been one of the most popular breeds, which is not surprising given their appearance.

-They fascinate people with their majestic fluff, flat faces, and laid-back personality.
+They fascinate people with their majestic fluff and laid-back personality.

 While Persians have an air of royalty around them, they’re affectionate and gentle.